ivan-hc/AM/README.md

 These databases have the task of supporting and enriching the list of applications that can be installed via "AM".
 Here are the ones currently supported:
 - "[Toolpacks](https://github.com/Azathothas/Toolpacks)", the flag to use is `--toolpack`

 Third-party databases can show basic information normally with the option `-a` or `about`, no flag is needed here.
-However, the name of the package will be shown with an extension equivalent to the flag used to install it (for example `{PROGRAM}` will be `{PROGRAM}.toolpack` if coming from the "Toolpacks" database).
+However, the name of the package will be shown with an extension equivalent to the flag used to install it.
+For example `{PROGRAM}` will be `{PROGRAM}.toolpack` if coming from the "Toolpacks" database.

+Same thing, you can use `am -i {PROGRAM}.toolpack` or `am -i --user {PROGRAM}.toolpack` to install the program without using the flag.

 ------------------------------------------------------------------------